highfive-devs/highfive/doc/developer_guide.md

 Read/Write cycles are implemented in two distinct checks.
 One for writing and another for reading.
-When checking writing we read with a "trusted" multi-dimensional array (a nested `std::vector`), and vice-versa when checking reading.
+When checking writing we read with a "trusted" multi-dimensional array (a nested `std::vector`), and vice versa when checking reading.
 This matters because certain bugs, like writing a column major array as if it were row-major can't be caught if one reads it back into a column-major array.